Constitution & Rules

 In the construction of these rules words importing the singular and the plural number shall respectively include the plural and the singular number; words importing the masculine gender shall include the feminine gender.
 Return to Top>

-a) Team knock-out competitions will be open without additional charge to all registered Clubs and players subject to the conditions laid down in the Competition rules.
+a) Team knock-out competitions will be open without additional charge to all registered Clubs and players subject to the conditions laid down in the Competition rules at b) to j) below.

 b) Only registered players and affiliated members shall be allowed to play in the League Tournaments unless the Tournament is specially arranged as an open one.